EstebanSuarezCalvo/SO/processes.md

 When a resource is released, it is marked as *non-busy* and, if it is also marked as *wanted* ALL processes that are waiting for it to be marked as non busy are waken up.

-An awaken process may not be the first to obtain the CPU, so the first thing it has to do is to re-check if the resource is in fact avaliable
+An awaken process may not be the first to obtain the CPU, so the first thing it has to do is to re-check if the resource is in fact avaliable.

 ## Unix processes: Signals